 - Evidence of procurement for your project (e.g. quotations) Please note: Any project over £5,000 will require 2 quotes.

-Upon submission of your application form, you will be required to undertake either an Energy Performance Certificate (EPC), or a PAS 2035 Energy Audit, at the discretion of Folkestone & Hythe District Council.
+Upon submission of your application form, you will be required to undertake a commercial Energy Performance Certificate (EPC), at the discretion of Folkestone & Hythe District Council (if you do not already possess a valid date valid one).
 The cost of this will be reimbursed in the event of a successful grant award.

 - The scheme will normally provide grants of up to £10,000 (but up to £25,000 in exceptional circumstances.)
 Grants are required to cover up to 40% of the total project cost, with the remaining 60% coming from other grant schemes or from the company’s own resources, including bank loans.

 - The grant payment excludes VAT.

 - The Green Business Grant is a one-off grant specifically to support the proposals set out by the applicant.
 If funding is required for an energy audit, this can be applied for in the first instance prior to a further application based on the outcomes to a maximum grant total.

 - Please note: Upon confirmation that a Folkestone and Hythe Green Business Grant is awarded, the organisation will need to have sufficient money to fund the project up-front.
 Upon completion of these works and submission of invoices the grant money can be allocated in line with the submitted invoices.
 No grant monies can be claimed until the full project has been completed.

 - Projects that have already been installed or paid for, in part or in whole, before the grant has been awarded, are not eligible for funding.
 This includes the payment of any deposit.
 No retrospective applications or claims can be made.